Hotspot Images from Magnetic Reconnection Processes in the plunging Region of a Kerr Black Hole: Observational Results

-According to Fig.\ref{fig:2}, at $t=0$, a hotspot undergoing plunging motion appears on the screen.
-At $t=2.05$, the instantaneous magnetic reconnection process is just completed.
-By $t=3.08$, the hotspots of the accelerated and decelerated plasma can be distinguished on the screen.
-At $t=4.78$, the hotspot is located at the first flare.
-At $t=6.83$, the hotspot is at the second flare, which corresponds to the brightest peak in the light curve; secondary or higher-order images also appear on the screen.
-By $t=8.54$, it is clearly visible that the accelerated plasma is moving toward infinity, while the decelerated plasma lingers near the event horizon.
-At $t=11.28$, the hotspot is at the third flare, with the decelerated plasma about to fall into the event horizon and the accelerated plasma about to exit the screen.
-By $t=12.98$, both plasma streams have completely left the screen, leaving only the secondary or higher-order images.
-This image is similar to that in reference \cite{10}.
+According to Fig. \ref{fig:2}, at $t=0$ a plunging hotspot appears.
+At $t=2.05$, the instantaneous magnetic reconnection completes.
+By $t=3.08$, the accelerated and decelerated plasma hotspots become distinguishable.
+At $t=4.78$, the hotspot reaches the first flare.
+At $t=6.83$, it reaches the second flare (the brightest peak); secondary/higher-order images also appear.
+By $t=8.54$, the accelerated plasma moves outward while the decelerated plasma lingers near the horizon.
+At $t=11.28$, the hotspot is at the third flare; the decelerated plasma is about to fall in, and the accelerated plasma about to exit the screen.
+By $t=12.98$, both primary images have left the screen, leaving only secondary/higher-order images.
+This is similar to Ref. \cite{10}.